 Your brand influences how customers feel when they buy from you.
-Good branding can encourage referrals, set expectations, and give your business a more human side—all of which ultimately keeps shoppers coming back for more.
+A great brand strategy can encourage referrals, set expectations, and give ecommerce businesses a more human side—ultimately keeping shoppers coming back for more.

 But what makes for a memorable brand—and how can you make your brand stand out in a crowded market?
-Ahead, learn about 15 of the most inspiring Shopify brands in 2022, as well as a few takeaways you can apply to your own brand to maximize sales.
+Ahead, learn about 15 of the most inspiring Shopify-powered brands in 2023, as well as a few takeaways you can apply to your own brand to maximize ecommerce sales.

 Fishwife is a fresh take on traditional tinned fish.
 The female-founded DTC brand has transformed a cupboard staple into a hip must-have.